omise/challenges/README.md

 Note that you must signup for an omise account and replace both pkey and skey in the `config/secrets.yml` file to use the app in development mode.

 To run the test simply run `rake test`.
-You'll notice that one test already fails.
-You'll have to fix the code (not the test) that produce this failure.
+You'll notice that two tests already fails.
+You'll have to fix or add the code (not the test) that produce those failures.

 ## Exercices